bravetechnologycoop/BraveButtons/README.md

 1. if appropriate, send a Feature Change Announcement email to the clients

-# How to deploy a new version of the Lambda function

-1. cd into the `lambda` directory

-1. run `./setup_lambda.sh`

-1. login to the AWS account for the envrionment where you want to deploy the version

-1. navigate to Lambda --> Functions

-1. click on 'lora-parse'

-1. click on 'Upload from' --> .zip file

-1. upload the newly generated file `lambda/buttons_lambda.zip`

 # Dev Deployment

 ## 1. Update the Environment Variables (if necessary)